The Lomakin Lab

 However, the “molecular grammar” rules governing the ability of individual cells to detect stress signals and convert them into actionable forces—reshaping cells and limiting their growth under stress—remain only partially understood.
 This is a universal, scale-bridging problem that nearly all biological cells must solve.
 Deciphering how they achieve this task is the core objective of our research.

-To this end, we utilize an interdisciplinary approach encompassing molecular multi-omics and data analyses of cells before and after perturbation to derive molecular-scale patterns that can predict a set of heuristic rules.
-These rules can then be plugged into a model to simulate a virtual whole cell-scale morphonetotype and experimentally validated through quantitative cell microscopy and physicochemical analyses.
+To this end, we employ an interdisciplinary approach that integrates molecular multi-omics and data analysis of cells before and after perturbation to uncover molecular-scale patterns capable of predicting a set of heuristic rules.
+These rules are then incorporated into a computer model to simulate a virtual, whole-cell-scale morphophenotype, which is experimentally validated using quantitative cell microscopy and bioimage informatics along with molecular, genetic, and physicochemical analyses.

-Our ambition is to contribute this knowledge to the creation of what was outlined as the next challenge in Chemistry and Biology after the breakthrough of AlphaFold—the development of a whole-cell model from first principles.
-It is our hope that this work can also inform new target mechanisms behind adaptations to perturbations in pathogenic cells living on or in the human body.
+We hope that this work will ultimately reveal new targetable mechanisms behind adaptations to perturbations in pathogenic cells living on or in the human body.
 This is especially important in the context of ever-increasing drug resistance, one of the main threats to global health.

 Medical University of Vienna